Skip to content

 zroot/bastille/releases/15.0-RELEASE 374M 23.6G 374M /usr/local/bastille/releases/15.0-RELEASE

-Thick jails make sense when you need to modify base system files or want a completely self-contained jail you can move to another machine.
-For most use cases, thin is the right default.
+Thick jails make sense if you need to modify base system files or want something fully portable.
+For everything else, thin.

 ZFS snapshots and rollback